millerk22/emc2-labs/EMC2-Labs-Fall/lab02_revised.rst

 For Loops
 ---------

 Loops are another tool we have in programming.
 They are commonly used to perform repetitive tasks like repeating calculations, processing items in a list, or automating steps that would be tedious to write out individually.
 In Python, the most common types of loops are ``for`` loops and ``while`` loops.
 Let's start by exploring ``for`` loops.
-In this lab, we will be using loops and ``list``\s to do vector arithmetic.
+In this lab, we will be using loops and lists to do vector arithmetic.

 This is what a for loop looks like.